What is a National Landscape (AONB)?

 National Landscapes (Areas of Outstanding Natural Beauty)

-Areas of Outstanding Natural Beauty are on par with the UK’s National Parks, each AONB is an outstanding landscape whose distinctive character and natural beauty is so precious that it is safeguarded in the national interest.
-With 46 AONBs covering just under 1/5th of the UK, they offer a wealth of opportunities for both people and wildlife to benefit from our countryside.
+National Landscapes (designated Areas of Outstanding Natural Beauty) are on par with the UK’s National Parks, each is an outstanding landscape whose distinctive character and natural beauty is so precious that it is safeguarded in the national interest.
+With 46 National Landscapes covering just under 1/5th of the UK, they offer a wealth of opportunities for both people and wildlife to benefit from our countryside.

 The legislation that created Areas of Outstanding Natural Beauty was the National Parks and Access to the Countryside Act of 1949 which came about after the Second World War in response to increasing pressure for new development.
 The government of the day decided to formally recognise the fact that the countryside of England and Wales has a rich diversity of scenery, which is of great value and worthy of protection.